jdelamer/csci-128/source/asn/asn1/asn1.rst

 Koch curve
 ----------

-The Koch curve is one of the best known fractal and follow the simple rule :math:`F \rightarrow F+F-F+`.
+The Koch curve is one of the best known fractal and follow the simple rule :math:`F \rightarrow F+F--F+F`.

 Complete the following function: